beepy0/Web_3D_Shaders/README.md

 - It is a full 3D environment, you can zoom-in/-out (scroll-wheel), rotate the view (left mouse button), or pan the view (right mouse button)

 ## Notes
-- THREE.js is a JavaScript 3D-rendering library, so the entirety of the implementation can be found in `index.html`
+- THREE.js is a JavaScript 3D-rendering library, so the entirety of the implementation can be found in `index.html` and the corresponding javascript code under `js/`
 - This is one of my earlier projects, before I read anything on Clean Code.